 Who was John Singer Sargent?

-John Singer Sargent was an American expatriate artist, considered the "leading portrait painter of his generation".
+John Singer Sargent was an American artist who was considered the leading portrait painter of his generation.

 John Singer Sargent Famous Artworks